Anatoly Brandys: Early life

-Brandys was born on 12 August 1923 to a Ukrainian family in the village of Nizhnedneprovsk, situated in an area presently in the Amur-Nyzhnodniprovskyi District within the city of Dnipro, Ukraine.
+Brandys was born on 12 August 1923 to a Latvian family of miners in the village of Nizhnedneprovsk, situated in an area presently in the Amur-Nyzhnodniprovskyi District within the city of Yekaterinoslav (now Dnipro), Ukrainian SSR, Soviet Union.
 As a child he was very athletic and engaged in a variety of sports; he went on to attend the local aeroclub and the Dnipropetrovsk Special Air Force School, both of which he graduated from in 1941 shortly before entering the military in June.
 In December that year in completed training at the Dnipropetrovsk Military Aviation School of Initial Pilot Training.
 In 1942 he became a member of the communist party, but it was not until August 1943 that he was deployed to the warfront, since graduated from the Molotov Military School of Pilots in July.
 Before deployment he was briefly assigned to the 10th Reserve Aviation Regiment stationed in Penza.

 World War II

 Upon arriving at the warfront in August 1943 he became a pilot in the 75th Guards Attack Aviation Regiment.
 After flying 128 missions on the Il-2 he was nominated on 29 August 1944 for the title Hero of the Soviet Union, which was awarded on 23 February 1945.
 He was again nominated for the title on 16 April 1945 when he totaled 217 missions, and he received the second gold start on 29 June 1945.
 By the end of the war he had flown 218 sorties, during which he took out 11 artillery batteries, 20 anti-aircraft artillery points, 8 aircraft on the ground, 20 railway cars, as well as several tanks.
 Often he flew with Abdykasym Karymshakov as his gunner, who flew 227 sorties and became a full bearer of the Order of Glory.
-Throughout the war he flew in a variety of combat operations including the battles for Donbas, Crimea, Minsk, Vitebsk, Vilinus, and Königsberg.
+Throughout the war he flew in a variety of combat operations including the battles for Donbas, Crimea, Minsk, Vitebsk, Vilnius, and Königsberg.
 Despite being in combat for less than two years and entering the regiment as a regular pilot, Brandys quickly rose through the ranks to the position of squadron commander with the rank of captain.